ipfs/ipld-unixfs/SPEC.md

 the keys are the directory names and the values must be links to either `file` or `dir` nodes.
 When the keyspace is too large for a single node `data` should be a link to `hamt` node.

-`hamt` has yet to specified but will follow the implementation [here](https://github.com/ipfs/go-hamt-ipld).
+`hamt` has not yet been specified but will follow the implementation [here](https://github.com/ipfs/go-hamt-ipld).